-The authorized capital of FirstService consists of an unlimited number of preference shares, issuable in series, an unlimited number of subordinate voting shares (the "Subordinate Voting Shares") and an unlimited number of multiple voting shares (the "Multiple Voting Shares", and together with the Subordinate Voting Shares, the "Common Shares").
-The holders of Subordinate Voting Shares are entitled to one vote in respect of each Subordinate Voting Share held at all meetings of the shareholders of FirstService.
-The holders of Multiple Voting Shares are entitled to twenty votes in respect of each Multiple Voting Share held at all meetings of the shareholders of FirstService.
+The authorized capital of FirstService consists of an unlimited number of common shares (the "Common Shares").
+The holders of Common Shares are entitled to one vote in respect of each Common Share held at all meetings of the shareholders of FirstService.
+As at February 28, 2020, FirstService had outstanding 41,606,257 Common Shares.
+Only those holders of outstanding Common Shares of record at the close of business on March 6, 2020 (the "Record Date") are entitled to vote their Common Shares at the Meeting or any adjournment(s) thereof.
+The Record Date was fixed by the Board.

 Voting at the Meeting will be by show of hands, except where a ballot is demanded by a shareholder or proxyholder entitled to vote at the Meeting.

-As at February 26, 2018, FirstService has outstanding 34,593,481 Subordinate Voting Shares (having 56.6% of the total votes attached to all Common Shares) and 1,325,694 Multiple Voting Shares (having 43.4% of the total votes attached to all Common Shares).
-Only those holders of outstanding Common Shares of record at the close of business on March 9, 2018 (the "Record Date") are entitled to vote their Common Shares at the Meeting or any adjournment(s) thereof.
-The Record Date was fixed by the Board.

-Voting at the Meeting will be by show of hands except where a ballot is demanded by a shareholder or proxyholder entitled to vote at the Meeting.
-Each shareholder will be entitled to vote with respect to such number of Common Shares shown as registered in his, her or its name on the list of shareholders as of the Record Date prepared by FirstService, which list is available for inspection by shareholders at the Meeting or, after the 10th day following the Record Date, during usual business hours at the registered office of FirstService or the office of the registrar and transfer agent of the Subordinate Voting Shares and/or Multiple Voting Shares.
+Each shareholder will be entitled to vote with respect to such number of Common Shares shown as registered in his, her or its name on the list of shareholders as of the Record Date prepared by FirstService, which list is available for inspection by shareholders at the Meeting or, after the 10th day following the Record Date, during usual business hours at the registered office of FirstService or the office of the registrar and transfer agent of the Common Shares.

-The following table sets forth, as at February 26, 2018, the only persons who, to the knowledge of the directors and executive officers of FirstService, beneficially own, or control or direct, directly or indirectly, 10% or more of the issued and outstanding Subordinate Voting Shares or Multiple Voting Shares, the approximate number of outstanding Subordinate Voting Shares and Multiple Voting Shares beneficially owned, or controlled or directed, directly or indirectly, by such persons and the percentage of outstanding Subordinate Voting Shares and Multiple Voting Shares and Voting Shares so owned or controlled or directed:
+The following table sets forth, as at February 28, 2020, the only persons who, to the knowledge of the directors and executive officers of FirstService, beneficially own, or control or direct, directly or indirectly, 10% or more of the issued and outstanding Common Shares, the approximate number of outstanding Common Shares beneficially owned, or controlled or directed, directly or indirectly, by such persons and the percentage of outstanding Common Shares represented by the number of Common Shares so owned or controlled or directed: